FrostDisk/CodeGen/README.md

 All the documentation will be available in the project wiki. <https://github.com/FrostDisk/CodeGen/wiki>

+The Roadmap and pending tasks of the project are maintained in Trello. <https://trello.com/b/86qJDXUH/codegen>

 ## Installation

+* Download the source code from the repository
+* Open the solution in Visual Studio 2013 or 2015
+* Compile and Execute

 ## How to contribute

 The're several ways to contribute in this project.

-* Submitting and resolving bugs and issues.
+* Submitting and/or resolving bugs and issues.
 * Developing and sharing your own plugins.
 * Helping with the documentation in the wiki.
 * Discuss and contribute anything related in the forums.